-- Talent: Finally, Mr. Reilly emphasizes the importance of maintaining and developing talent because if you can’t keep the best employees, and if you can’t attract the best people, none of the above-mentioned aspects will succeed on a sustainable basis.
+- Talent: Finally, Mr. Reilly emphasizes the importance of maintaining and developing talent because if you can’t keep the best employees and if you can’t attract the best people, none of the above mentioned aspects will succeed on a sustainable basis.
 For CIOs at high-performing companies, talent is a top priority and strength.
-A high-performance culture is built by articulating a vision, empowering employees, and setting clear expectations, as well as grooming, motivating, and engaging talent.
+A high-performance culture is built by articulating a vision, empowering employees, setting clear expectations, and grooming, motivating, and engaging talent.

 A CIO’s ability to transform IT is enabled by these components and, in particular, balancing decisions across all five all of the time.